| Factor | Assessment |

 | Languages Monitored | Haitian Creole, French |

-Haiti is one of the most dangerous countries in the Western Hemisphere in 2026.
+Haiti is one of the most dangerous countries in the Western Hemisphere in March 2026.
 Travel is not recommended except for essential humanitarian operations with full security support.

-2. Current Security Situation
+2. What Is the Current Security Situation?

 The primary security concerns in Haiti in 2026 center on gang warfare, kidnapping, state collapse, food crisis, cholera, infrastructure failure.
-These risks are not uniformly distributed — urban centers, border regions, and rural areas each present different threat profiles that require distinct approaches.
+These risks are not uniformly distributed.
+Urban centers, border regions, and rural areas each present different threat profiles that require distinct approaches.

 For operations teams, the distinction between relatively stable zones and active risk areas is critical for routing, accommodation selection, and staff deployment.
 English-language travel advisories tend to paint Haiti with a broad brush, but the ground reality is far more granular.